 Once a finding has been made that the Student Code of Conduct has been violated, the Dean of Students or designee and/or the Vice President for Student Success and Engagement imposes a sanction or sanctions.
-While they may receive a recommendation(s) regarding sanction(s) from the Administrator's Court, Judicial Panel and/or the Executive Conduct Panel, they are not bound by those recommendation(s).
+While they may receive a recommendation(s) regarding sanction(s) from the Administrator's Court, Administrative Judicial Panel and/or the Executive Conduct Panel, they are not bound by those recommendation(s).

-Virginia State University has a zero-tolerance policy for drugs, weapons, fighting, sexual misconduct, and Title IX Cases such as hazing, sexual assault, relationship violence, stalking and bullying.
+Virginia State University has a zero-tolerance policy for drugs, weapons, and fighting to include sexual misconduct.
 Students may be expelled for violating these policies.